Tips for booking a holiday online

 Some coffee shops, even chains, will charge a little more to sit in for coffee, rather than order it to takeaway.

 In Australia, taxes are generally included in the advertised price.
 This isn’t the way in all countries.
-For example, when ordering a meal or a drink in the United States of America, the advertised price will not always make it easy to realise there will be tax to pay on top.
-You will be charged a sales tax, and could also be charged a state or local/ county tax, so your meal can end up to be a lot more expensive than what you first thought.
-Read up a little before you head off, you’ll be able to find what taxes apply where you are going.
+For example, when ordering a meal or a drink in the USA, the advertised price will not always show the tax to be paid on top.
+You will be charged a sales tax, and could also be charged a state or local/ county tax, so your meal can end up to be a lot more expensive than you first thought.
+Read up a little before you head off and find which taxes apply where you are going.
 There’s some great information about United States sales tax on TripAdvisor.